pabloprf/PORTALS-tutorial/docs/source/getting_started.rst

 * Use of codes at MIT (MFEWS and `ENGAGING <https://www1.psfc.mit.edu/computers/cluster/accessing.html>`_ )

    - The user must install the GACODE repo in the user's home directory, by following instructions here: http://gafusion.github.io/doc/download.html.
 The platform for ENGAGING is ``PSFCLUSTER``.
+Sometimes ``profiles_gen`` could fail because scikit-learn is not installed as a python3 module.

    - To run the NTCC and TRANSP toolsets in the MFEWS computers, make sure you have followed the setup process outlined above and have in the *.bashrc* file ``source $PORTALS_PATH/config/portals.bashrc``.